Dog-Friendly Smoky Mountains: Complete Trail Guide

 Highlights:

-• Road to Nowhere (Lakeview Drive): A scenic drive and walk along a road that ends at a tunnel.
+- Road to Nowhere (Lakeview Drive): A scenic drive and walk along a road that ends at a tunnel.
 Dogs on leash for the walk.
-The tunnel itself is 1,200 feet long and opens onto a trail in the park (where dogs are not allowed), but walking through the tunnel and back is a unique experience.
+The 1,200-foot tunnel opens onto a trail in the park (where dogs are not allowed), but walking through the tunnel and back is a unique experience.

 Accommodations in Bryson City